Mindfulness Walking Meditation

 Your Personalized Mindful Walking Guide

-This tool creates a tailored walking meditation script based on your space and time.
+Use the tool below to create a walking meditation script that fits your space and time.

 Walking Meditation Starter 🚶♀️